 The experience may have sent you to the doctor or hospital repeatedly over the years, often resulting in different suspected diagnoses.
 If this sounds at all familiar, it may be a disease called acute hepatic porphyria (AHP), which represents 4 types of porphyria.

 Porphyria refers to a family of rare genetic metabolic disorders, and is classified as either acute or cutaneous, depending on the primary symptoms.

 The cutaneous types present with blistering of the skin, pain, and/or redness and swelling in sun-exposed areas.
 The acute types can cause severe abdominal pain and other symptoms.
 AHP is a disease that people may experience differently.
 It has a wide array of symptoms that often mimic those of other diseases, making diagnosis difficult.
 It can even cause potentially life-threatening attacks.

 The good news is that there is support available and there are simple ways to test for AHP.
-This website provides education, resources, and information on the signs and symptoms of AHP, living with AHP, and ways AHP is diagnosed so you can start a conversation with your doctor and get answers.
+This website provides education, resources, and information on the signs and symptoms of AHP, living with AHP, tests to help diagnose AHP, so you can start a conversation with your doctor and get answers.